 About Arborfield's Bells

 Arborfield Church Tower has six bells.
-The document opposite, which is on display in our ringing chamber, describes the six bells, their inscriptions, and when and where they were made.
+The document shown, which is on display in our ringing chamber, describes the six bells, their inscriptions, and when and where they were made.

 The church was consecrated in 1863, which as you can see means that all the bells are older than the church!
 This is because five of those bells were previously hung at the old Arborfield Church about half a mile away, part of the ruins of which still stand.
 Read more about the history of churches in Arborfield at the excellent Arborfield Local History Society website.